KellenSmith/TaskMaster/README.md

 - The database is periodically purged of stale membership applications
 - Users are notified by email when their membership is about to expire
 - Membership payment is handled automatically through Swish
+- Monthly newsletters are automatically sent out to all members with a summary of upcoming events etc.
+  Templates and unsubscriptions are handled by email host Sendgrid.

 ## Information bank